rarfar/Software-Validation-Project/README.md

  - import xml.etree.ElementTree
  - pip install pytest-random-order
 # Setup
+To launch the rest api todo list manager, enter this command from your console while in the Application_Being_Tested directory:\
+ java-jar runTodoManagerRestAPI-1.5.5.jar \
 To execute the tests, navigate to the Softwate-Validation-Project directory in the terminal.
 Use pytest -v to run all tests.\
-To run them in a random order, install pytest-random-order with pip install pytest-random-order, then execute pytest -v --random-order.
+To run them in a random order, install pytest-random-order with pip install pytest-random-order, then execute pytest -v --random-order.\